Guides

 ^[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.(?:com|net|org|io|…)$

-Challenges of Email Validation with Regex
+Challenges of Implementing Email Validation in Regex

 Validate Emails with Abstract API